 This course reviews basic arithmetic processes to develop speed and accuracy in working with decimals, fractions, and percentages.
 Calculators are used to solve business problems, including simple and compound interest, discounting promissory notes, present value, installment purchases, and mortgages.
 Retail mathematics covers the areas of purchase and cash discounts, trade discounts, and markup of merchandise.
 Topics may also include the mathematics of sales and property taxes and payroll.
 Problem-solving exercises are completed through applications and exercises.
 Prerequisite: An appropriate Mathematics Placement test result.

 This course expands the knowledge of those already familiar with the basic elements of electronic spreadsheets.
 It examines the various uses for a spreadsheet in business.
 Intermediate and advanced spreadsheet techniques are examined, including the power of functions, formatting, analytical graphics, and macros.
-Prerequisites: IS101 Computers and Society or IS100 Introduction to Computers and Society; and a Mathematics Placement test result appropriate for MA110 Elementary Statistics or MA115 Intermediate Mathematics.
+Prerequisites: IS101 Computers and Society or IS100 Introduction to Computers and Society.

 This course develops the role of the finance function and financial decision-making as it relates to the entire business organization.
 It stresses the financial planning of the requirements for funds, the effective acquisition of these funds (from internal sources and from capital markets), and the control of the use of these funds within the business.
 Prerequisite: AC116 Managerial Accounting.